LocalRuntime

 if (!remoteId) return { messages: [] };

-const messages = await db.messages.findByThreadId(remoteId);
+const rows = await db.messages.findByThreadId(remoteId);

 return {